Navigation

 Monte Carlo.
 Champagne in the harbour, fireworks in the casino, ambulances at Rascasse.
 Monaco threw everything it had at the kid in the silver car — and the kid won anyway.

-Antonelli Wins 5/6 Hamilton P2 Hadjar Maiden Podium Verstappen DNF Lap 1 Leclerc Crash — Red Flag +66 Pts Title Lead
+Antonelli Wins 5/6 Hamilton P2 Gasly First Podium Since 2024 Verstappen DNF Lap 1 Leclerc Crash — Red Flag +66 Pts Title Lead

 🎖